rgripper/rusty-bomber/blog/blog.md

 }
 ```

-The `EventReader` is not a real iterator and needs to pass a event reference when calling `iter()` , which feels redundant during use.

-Fortunately, `EventReader` has been improved in the upcoming 0.5 release, and after this [PR](https://github.com/bevyengine/bevy/pull/1244) merge, the `EventReader` call has gone like this:
+Fortunately, in the upcoming 0.5 release (after this [PR](https://github.com/bevyengine/bevy/pull/1244)) `iter` call will not need any arguments:

 ```rust
 pub fn game_events_handle(